ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 The following logic is used to emulate order fills:

 #.
-If the open of bar is closer to the high price of the bar,
+If the bar's high is closer to bar's open than the bar's low,
    the broker emulator assumes that intrabar price was moving this way: open → high → low → close.
 #.
-If the open of bar is closer to the low price of the bar,
+If the bar's low is closer to bar's open than the bar's high,
    the broker emulator assumes that intrabar price was moving this way: open → low → high → close.
 #.
 The broker emulator assumes that there are no gaps inside bars, meaning